mattermost/docs/source/deployment/elasticsearch.rst

   - "a", "an", "and", "are", "as", "at", "be", "but", "by", "for", "if", "in", "into", "is", "it", "no", "not", "of", "on", "or", "such", "that", "the", "their", "then", "there", "these", "they", "this", "to", "was", "will", "with"

-2. Searching stop words in quotes returns more results than just the searched terms (`ticket <https://mattermost.atlassian.net/browse/PLT-7314>`_)
+2. Searching stop words in quotes returns more results than just the searched terms (`ticket <https://mattermost.atlassian.net/browse/PLT-7314>`_).
 3. AWS Elasticsearch implementations have a limit of 1000 days of post history that is searchable in Beta.
-4. Highlighting of search terms is sometimes missing from the results list
+4. Highlighting of search terms is sometimes missing from the results list.

 Frequently Asked Questions (FAQ)
 --------------------------------